girlscript/winter-of-contributing/C_CPP/Fundamentals/Storage Classes in C++/Storage_Classes.md

 ## 2. External

-The keyword used for this storage class is : <em>`extern`</em>.
-The lifetime that this storage class offers to a variable or function is : <strong>the whole program</strong>. </br>
+The keyword used for this storage class is : extern.
+The lifetime that this storage class offers to a variable or function is : the whole program. </br>
 This storage class tells us that the corresponding variable or function is defined somewhere else and not within the block that we are in.
 It can be accessed within any block.
-Hence, its visibility is <strong>global</strong>.
+Hence, its visibility is global.
 The default (initial) value of variables of this storage class is 0.</br>
 We can also use a global variable and make it external by using the extern keyword before its definition in any block.
 This storage class is generally used when there exist two or more classes and they are sharing some global variables or functions.

 ### Example